thomaslein/MongoProvider/README.md

 MongoProvider
 =============

-A provider to handle all CRUD operations on a collection with NodeJS MongoDB Driver.
+A provider to handle all CRUD operations on a collection with the NodeJS MongoDB Driver.